-Candidates to be prepared upon the leading events in the Old and New Testament; Angus' Hand Book, second part.
+Candidates to be prepared upon the leading events in the Old and New Testaments; Watson's Institutes, third part; Angus' Hand-Book of the Bible, second part; True's Logic; Mosheim's Church History.

-Mosheim's Church History; Hedge's Logic.

-Essay or Sermon.
-[Read Fletcher's Works.]
+Read Fletcher's Works.

 FOURTH YEAR.